COVID - 19

 The APC Executive Committee is highly conscientious of the impact that the current COVID-19 pandemic has on travel and event restrictions.
 We strongly believe in mitigating the spread of the virus while still maintaining the ability to facilitate the exchange between experts, and positively impact the lives of patients with advanced prostate cancer.

 Therefore the APCCC 2022 is planned as a hybrid event.
-We will hold the conference as a face-to-face meeting, while providing the benefits of the conference in an online format.
+We will hold the conference as an in-person meeting, while providing the benefits of the conference in an online format.
 This opens opportunities for attendance to valuable experts from around the world, who may otherwise not be able to attend.

-Additionally, it provides us the flexibility to move to a completely virtual format, should a face-to-face meeting not be feasible next year.
+Additionally, it provides us the flexibility to move to a completely online format, should an in-person meeting not be feasible next year.

-In addition to the main meeting, there will be a virtual consensus meeting on 9th October 2021 with a live moderation by panelists and a live voting.
+In addition to the main meeting, there will be a online consensus meeting on 9th October 2021 with a live moderation by panelists and a live voting.

 In advanced prostate cancer, rapid and successful drug development has resulted in multiple treatment options that require careful decision-making for individual patients.
 Clinicians face the increasingly difficult task of choosing from multiple potentially effective treatments that also are costly and potentially toxic.
 Further developments in novel next-generation imaging methods, biomarkers, molecular characterization, and genetic assays have led to many open questions and areas for which there is sparse or low-level evidence to support clinical decision-making.